AWARD-WINNING DOCUMENTARY FILMMAKER

 Young war widows

-Painstakingly crafted from soldiers’ helmet cam footage during Afghanistan’s bloodiest summer on record, INTO THE HORNETS NEST for landmark BBC series OUR WAR, was described by Sunday Times as ‘a film that has as much power and poignancy as an epic war movie.’
-She was nominated Best Factual Director and the series won Best Documentary Series at the 2013 BAFTAs.
+Painstakingly crafted from soldiers’ helmet cam footage during Afghanistan’s bloodiest summer on record, INTO THE HORNETS NEST for the landmark BBC series OUR WAR, was described by Sunday Times as ‘a film that has as much power and poignancy as an epic war movie.’
+Katharine’s direction earned her a BAFTA nomination - Best Factual Director - highlighting her ability to transform raw frontline footage into dramatic, cinematic narrative.
+The series won a BAFTA - Best Documentary Series.